james-mcgregor100/JamesMcGregor_T1A3/readme.md

 ### Feature 3 - Use of Variables

+#### Example 1 - Variable

 ```ruby
 def topics
     @availabletopics = ['History', 'Geography', 'Literature and Philosophy', 'Exit']
 end
 ```

+In Example 1 above, I used the variable 'availabletopics' to store the names of the menu choices for when the user arrived at the main menu in the application.
+When the user arrives at the main menu in the application, the 'availabletopics' variable was called, instead of having to write out each individual menu choice one by one.

+#### Example 2 - Variable

 ```ruby
 def title